minerllabs/basalt_competition_baseline_submissions/README.md

 # Ensuring that your code works.

 You can perform local training and evaluation using utility scripts shared in this directory.
-To mimic the online training phase you can run `./utility/train_locally.sh` from repository root, you can specify `--verbose` for complete logs.
+To mimic the online training phase you can run `./utility/train_locally.sh` from the repository root, you can specify `--verbose` for complete logs.

 For local evaluation of your code, you can use `./utility/evaluation_locally.sh`, add `--verbose` if you want to view complete logs. **Note** that you do not need to record videos in your code!
 AICrowd server will handle this.
 Your code only needs to play the games.